 What is the best way to distract dudes?
 Put pictures of hot babes everywhere and knife them in the back when they aren't paying attention.

-This little bit of game exploitation was brought to my attention by the fine folks over at Kotaku.
+This was brought to public attention by the fine folks over at Kotaku.
 While the video isn't any sort of griefing in the traditional sense, it did show people how to exploit a part of the game that allowed players to level up extremely fast... which is where the griefing began.

-From "hand of god" attacks (where a person runs a tool that repeats a word or phrase over and over in a person's conversation screen forcing them to reboot) to changing a person's home to look like a pedophile play land, it seems that there are just some people that can't be happy without making others miserable.
+From "hand of god" attacks (where a person runs a tool that repeats a word or phrase over and over in a person's conversation screen forcing them to reboot) to changing a person's home to look like a playland for offenders, it seems that there are just some people that can't be happy without making others miserable.

 Team Fortress 2 is a colorful send up to all the first person shooter multiplayer games out there.
 Instead of dealing with gritty surroundings and dull camo, you get to be in ultra-fun bright colors, playing as cartoon versions of FPS characters.
 All the classes are represented.
-You have the Spy, the Heavy, the Engineer, the Sniper, the Medic and the Pyro.
-You can even choose to have balloons come out of your bullet riddled corpse instead of blood.
-Yay!
+You have the Spy, the Heavy, the Engineer, the Sniper, the Medic, and the Pyro.
+You can even choose to have balloons come out of your remains instead of blood.

-All fun aside though, this is still a serious team game.
+All fun aside, this is still a serious team game.
 People spend days on the servers trying to defend their intel and bases.
-Of course, anytime that people start taking a game seriously, that's when it is ripe time for THE griefing.
+Of course, anytime that people start taking a game seriously, that's when it is a ripe time for griefers.

-Team Roomba is what one would consider a "professional" griefing team.
-And by that I mean that they're sponsored and everything.
+Team Roomba is what one would consider a "professional," or sponsored, griefing team.
 They go around TF2 and record themselves causing havoc.
-Though they can be seen performing team kills, their specialty seems to be creating amazing teleport traps that force opponents into automatic deaths.
+Their specialty seems to be creating amazing teleport traps that force opponents into automatic ends.
 Frustratingly brilliant.